Peer review can take many forms. The most common types are:

 Double-blind: the reviewers don’t know that you are the author of the article, and you don’t know who the reviewers are either.

 Open review: you know the names of the reviewers, and they know your name too.
+Open review may include publishing the reviews alongside the article.

 Every Taylor & Francis journal publishes a statement describing the type of peer review used by the journal within the Aims & Scope section on Taylor & Francis Online.